Ersan İlyasova: Third stint with Milwaukee (2011–2015)

 In December 2011, İlyasova returned to the Bucks following the conclusion of the lockout.

-On 19 February 2012, İlyasova set new career-highs with 29 points and 25 rebounds against the New Jersey Nets, becoming just the third Bucks player in franchise history to record at least 25 points and 25 rebounds in a game, after Kareem Abdul-Jabbar (10 times) and Swen Nater (once).
+On 19 February 2012, İlyasova set new career highs with 29 points and 25 rebounds against the New Jersey Nets, becoming just the third Bucks player in franchise history to record at least 25 points and 25 rebounds in a game, after Kareem Abdul-Jabbar (10 times) and Swen Nater (once).
 The feat had not been achieved for more than 35 years.
 He subsequently earned the Player of the Week award for his performances from March 5–11.

 On 12 July 2012, İlyasova re-signed with the Bucks on a multi-year deal.

 On 27 March 2014, İlyasova was ruled out for the remainder of the 2013–14 season due to a right ankle injury.

 On 26 March 2015, İlyasova scored a career-high 34 points in a 111–107 win over the Indiana Pacers.

 Detroit Pistons (2015–2016)

 On 11 June 2015, İlyasova was traded to the Detroit Pistons in exchange for Caron Butler and Shawne Williams.
-The move reunited him with Brandon Jennings, who he played with in Milwaukee.
+The move reunited him with Brandon Jennings, with whom he played in Milwaukee.
 On 27 October he made his debut for the Pistons in a 106–94 win over the Atlanta Hawks, recording 16 points, seven rebounds, three assists and one block in 34 minutes.